Article ID: 000092082 Content Type: Troubleshooting Last Reviewed: 09/08/2022

 set_instance_assignment -name FAST_OUTPUT_REGISTER -to <to> -entity <entity name> OFF

-This problem is scheduled to be fixed in a future release of the Intel® Quartus® Prime Pro Edition Software.
+This problem is fixed beginning with the Intel® Quartus® Prime Pro Edition software version 22.3.

 Related Products